 11. The flow of work processes

 The work process in lean construction projects should be continuous, uninterrupted, predictable, and reliable.
-Every process has an implementation to complete, so it is essential for everyone to be on the same page to make the suitable adjustments to avoid waiting, motion, and inventory you cannot use.
+Every process has an implementation to complete, so everyone needs to be on the same page to make suitable adjustments to avoid waiting, motion, and inventory you cannot use.

 12. Pull planning and scheduling

 This means there should be an established communication and collaboration partnership to get things done.
 This helps create reliable workflows throughout the project.